olizilla/digital-public-infra-map/src/pages/measurement-community/2025-08-25-session-5-measuring-just-dpi.md

 ---
 layout: ../../layouts/Standard.astro
-title: 'Session 5 - Measuring "Just" DPI '
+title: 'Session 5 - Measuring "Just" DPI'
+date: 2025-08-26
 published: true
 ---
 # Session 5 - Measuring "Just" DPI

 ## Key Takeaways

 * **Measurement Shapes Reality:** The metrics we choose don't just describe DPI impacts, they actively shape funding priorities, design decisions, and ultimately determine who benefits from digital infrastructure.
-    **From Upward to Outward Accountability:** Effective DPI measurement must shift from metrics designed for government reporting to frameworks that capture lived experiences and developmental outcomes for citizens.
+* **From Upward to Outward Accountability:** Effective DPI measurement must shift from metrics designed for government reporting to frameworks that capture lived experiences and developmental outcomes for citizens.

-*   J**ustice as Measurement Framework:** Adopting data justice principles such as representation, rights, and redress, provides more meaningful evaluation criteria than technical indicators alone.
+* **Justice as Measurement Framework:** Adopting data justice principles such as representation, rights, and redress, provides more meaningful evaluation criteria than technical indicators alone.
 * **Qualitative Evidence Matters:** The supremacy of quantitative metrics in policy spaces obscures critical insights about exclusion that only emerge through ethnographic and experiential research methods.

-*   Measuring What's Missing: The most important DPI impacts may be those we're not measuring because they're harder to fund, including dignity, agency, and the hidden labour of navigating digital systems.
+* **Measuring What's Missing:** The most important DPI impacts may be those we're not measuring because they're harder to fund, including dignity, agency, and the hidden labour of navigating digital systems.

 ## Session Overview